 FICC MBSD clearing member obligations in delivery

-The TBA confirmation must include the following details: product (issuer, coupon, term), trade date, quantity, price, direction (buy/sell), and settlement date of the TBA trade.
+The TBA confirmation must include the following details: product (issuer, coupon, term), trade date, quantity, price, direction (buy/sell) and settlement date of the TBA trade.

-The following table provides the timetable for CME Clearing and clearing members during the TBA delivery process (all times are US Central Time unless otherwise noted):
+The following table provides the timetable for CME Clearing and clearing members during the TBA delivery process (all times are U.S. Central Time unless otherwise noted):

 Delivery timetable for TBA futures (All times listed in Central Time unless otherwise noted)